-Whilst we are providing for children of critical workers and vulnerable children on site, our school will ensure appropriate support is in place for them.
-Or school will have regard to the DfE guidance on mental health and behaviour in schools which sets out how mental health issues can bring about changes in a young person's behaviour or emotional state which can be displayed in a range of different ways, and that can be an indication of an underlying problem.
+Whilst we are providing for all children and children of critical workers and vulnerable children on site, our school will ensure appropriate support is in place for them.
+Our school will have regard to the DfE guidance on mental health and behaviour in schools which sets out how mental health issues can bring about changes in a young person's behaviour or emotional state which can be displayed in a range of different ways, and that can be an indication of an underlying problem.
 Our support for pupils in the current circumstances may include existing provision in the school (although this may be delivered in different ways, for example over the phone) or from specialist staff or support services.
-At our school this also includes providing activities and resources for children offering pastoral, well-being support and responses posted by the Leading Pastoral Support Worker (LPSW) via Facebook and the school website and information from local mental health/well-being support project: Headstart.